Pectojin/duplicati-client/README.md

     describe  display detailed information on a specific resource run       run a backup job
-    edit      edit a resource on the server logs      display the logs for a given job login     log into a Duplicati server
+    edit      edit a resource on the server export    export a resource from the server to YAMl or JSON format import    import a resource to the server from a YAMl or JSON file logs      display the logs for a given job login     log into a Duplicati server
     logout    end the current server session